Selorm20/Selorm20/README.md

 - 👋 Hi, I’m @Selorm20
 - 👀 I’m interested in Cyber Security & Aircraft engineering
 - 🌱 A graduate in Computer Science
-- 💞️ I’m looking to collaborate on projects related to Cyber Security
+- 💞️ I’m looking to collaborate on projects related to Computer Science
 - 📫 How to reach me email - selormapoh61@gmail.com

 <!---